thegreenwebfoundation/co2.js/CONTRIBUTING.md

 **NB** Changes/commits that are not linked to an issue will not be accepted.

 ### New issues

 - Our issue template provides you with a scaffold to follow when raising a new issue.
 There are three formats to choose from:
-    1. *Bugs* - clearly describe the problem you're facing including steps to reproduce it.
+  1. _Bugs_ - clearly describe the problem you're facing including steps to reproduce it.
 Please also be sure to include the information about the environment your code was running in (e.g. NodeJS, Deno, Edge Worker, Browser etc).
-    1. *New features* - clearly describe the new feature you'd like to see added and provide a reason for why it should be added. eg what will be improved/possible as a result of making your suggested change.
+  1. _New features_ - clearly describe the new feature you'd like to see added and provide a reason for why it should be added. eg what will be improved/possible as a result of making your suggested change.
-    1. *Request addition of carbon estimation model to CO2.js* - please provide as much information about the model as possible including links to additional documentation and information about how the model is licensed.
+  1. _Request addition of carbon estimation model to CO2.js_ - please provide as much information about the model as possible including links to additional documentation and information about how the model is licensed.

 ## Making Changes

 - Fork the repository on GitHub.
 - Create a topic branch from where you want to base your work.
 This branch should usually be based off `main`.
+- Remember to add JSDoc comments to any new functions or variables that you are introducing into the codebase.
 - Make commits of logical units.
 - Make commit messages clear and understandable.